bolivaraponte/TWERC_GitTut/GitTut.md

 ## Tracking file changes

 Now we are on to the bread and butter of using Git.
-Make sure that you are still in your "GitTut" directory before proceeding.
+Make sure that you are still in your "twerc_git" directory before proceeding.
 You can check your current directory with the command `pwd`.
-This is important because ewe don't want to start a repository in the wrong directory or our computer's root directory
+This is important because ewe don't want to start a repository in the wrong directory or our computer's root directory.

 We already created a file called `test.md`.
 Now let's modify it with `nano`: